axstin/rbxfpsunlocker/README.md

 ## Submitting an Issue

+**NOTICE: Issues are currently closed due to spam and number of non-issues or low quality submissions.
+They will be reopened once I have the time and capacity to moderate them.
+Sorry!**

 Before [submitting an issue](https://github.com/axstin/rbxfpsunlocker/issues/new), please:
 - Make sure you submit an issue or suggestion
 - Make sure your question or problem cannot be answered in the FAQ below